chinmayasharma/Stock_Comparison_Tool/DEVELOPMENT.md

+## Week #1

-Initially, I tried collecting data from Yahoo Finance, bbut came across a number of issues.
-Thereafter, I switched to Alpha Vantage API.
+Initially, I tried collecting data from Yahoo Finance, but came across a number of issues.
+Thereafter, I explored a number of other APIs, including Google Finance, Bloomberg, etc., concluding that the Alpha Vantage API would best suit my project.

-Additionally, the nitty-gritties of CURL library were a little comfusing, which set me back a few days.
-To fix this, I switched to ofxJson.
+Additionally, I was initially trying to use the CURL library, which I found to be a little complex to use.
+Figuring it out set me bback a few days, during which I came across ofxJson, which best suited my project needs.

+## Week #2

+Following feedback from the week's code review, I decided to implement a User Interface, instead the command line.
+For this, I explored a number of libraries, including ofxGUI and it's many derivatives.
+Eventually, I found ofxDatHGUI, which was ideal for my application.

+Another change that I made was the use of ofxGrafica instead of ofxPlotter, since I was having trouble plotting two series on the same plot.
+During this time, I also experimented with ofxGraph, but didn't find the plot it generated to be visually pleasing.